wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 !!! success "Congratulations!"
     In this practical session, you learned how to:

-    - reinitialize wis2box-services
+    - reinitialize wis2box services
-    - set the wis2box-data-directory
+    - set the wis2box data directory
-    - set the logging level for the wis2box-services
+    - set the logging level for the wis2box services
     - set custom passwords for your broker and storage